syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 DDB(cost, salvage, life, period, factor)

 #### Where:
-* cost is the initial cost of the asset.
+* **cost** is the initial cost of the asset.
-* salvage is the value at the end of depreciation (sometimes called the salvage value of the asset).
+* **salvage** is the value at the end of depreciation (sometimes called the salvage value of the asset).
-* life is the number of periods over which the asset is being depreciated (sometimes called the useful life of the asset).
+* **life** is the number of periods over which the asset is being depreciated (sometimes called the useful life of the asset).
-* period is the period for which you want to calculate the depreciation.
+* **period** is the period for which you want to calculate the depreciation.
 Period must use the same units as life.
-* factor is the rate at which the balance declines.
+* **factor** is the rate at which the balance declines.
 If factor is omitted, it is assumed to be 2 (the double-declining balance method).

-**NOTE**
- All five arguments must be positive numbers.
+**NOTE** All five arguments must be positive numbers.

 ### DEC2BIN
 The `DEC2BIN` function converts a decimal number into a binary number.

 #### Syntax
 DEC2BIN(num,places)

 #### Where:
-* num is the decimal integer you want to convert.
+* **num** is the decimal integer you want to convert.
-* places is the number of characters to use.
+* **places** is the number of characters to use.

 #### Remarks

-&#35;NUM! - occurs if number < -512 or if number > 511 and if places is zero or negative.
+`#NUM!`- occurs if number &lt; -512 or if number &gt; 511 and if places is zero or negative.<br/>

-&#35;VALUE! - occurs if number  or places is non-numeric, if DEC2BIN requires more than the number of characters specified in places.
+`#VALUE!` - occurs if number or places is non-numeric, if DEC2BIN requires more than the number of characters specified in places.

 ### DEC2OCT
 The `DEC2OCT` function converts a decimal number into an octal number.

 #### Syntax
 DEC2OCT(num, places)

 #### Where:
-* num is the decimal integer you want to convert.
+* **num** is the decimal integer you want to convert.
-* places is the number of characters to use.
+* **places** is the number of characters to use.

 #### Remarks

-&#35;NUM! - occurs if number < -512 or if number > 511 and if places is zero or negative.
+`#NUM!`- occurs if number &lt; -512 or if number &gt; 511 and if places is zero or negative.<br/>

-&#35;VALUE! - occurs if number  or places is non-numeric, if DEC2OCT requires more than the number of characters specified in places.
+`#VALUE!` - occurs if number or places is non-numeric, if DEC2OCT requires more than the number of characters specified in places.

 ### DEC2HEX
 The `DEC2HEX` function converts a decimal number into hexadecimal number.

 #### Syntax
 DEC2HEX(num, places )

 #### Where:
-* num is the decimal integer you want to convert.
+* **num** is the decimal integer you want to convert.
-* places is the number of characters to use.
+* **places** is the number of characters to use.

 #### Remarks

-&#35;NUM! - occurs if number < -512 or if number > 511 and if places is zero or negative.
+`#NUM!`- occurs if number &lt; -512 or if number &gt; 511 and if places is zero or negative.<br/>

-&#35;VALUE! - occurs if number or places is non-numeric, if DEC2HEX requires more than the number of characters specified in places.
+`#VALUE!` - occurs if number or places is non-numeric, if DEC2HEX requires more than the number of characters specified in places.

 ### DECIMAL
 A text representation of a number in a given base has been converted into a decimal number.